N1cls/Wordclock/README.md

 - You can configure the hostname of the device that will be tried to tranfer to your routers DNS configuration to reach the web portal via DNS name too
 - A restart request can be forced with the web portal as well
 - The timezone and NTP-Server configuration can be configured as well to fit to your demands
-- Optional you can set a IP-address (of f.e. your smart phone) connected on your network to be monitored via PING request 2x per minute.
-After a set amount of failed PING attempts the LEDs will turn off to reduce power consumption when you are not at home
+- Optional you can set up to 3 IP-addresses (of f.e. your smart phones) connected on your network to be monitored via PING requests 2x per minute.
+After a set amount of failed PING attempts the WordClock LEDs will turn off to reduce power consumption when you are not at home

 <hr>